JWock82/Pynite/docs/source/stability.rst

 perpetually rotating in the real world), and you may as well pick which member you want to assign stray forces at that degree of freedom to.

-Pynite can help you isolate these types of instabilities by passing the `check_stability=True` to any of the analysis methods (see below for an example).
+Pynite can help you isolate these types of instabilities by passing `check_stability=True` to any of the analysis methods (see below for an example).
 Note that this does slow down analysis, so you usually only want to do this when you are debugging a model.